 Shapes, or drawing objects, are represented by three different objects: the Shapes collection, the ShapeRange collection, and the Shape object.
-In general, you use the Shapes collection to create shapes and when you want to iterate through all the shapes on a slide; you use the Shape object when you want to modify a single shape; and you use the ShapeRange collection when you want to modify multiple shapes the same way you can work with multiple selected shapes in the user interface.
+In general, you use the Shapes collection to create shapes and to iterate through all the shapes on a given worksheet; you use the Shape object to format or modify a single shape; and you use the ShapeRange collection to modify multiple shapes the same way you work with multiple shapes in the user interface.

-In the user interface, there are some operations you can perform with several shapes selected; for example, you can select several shapes and set all their individual fills at once.
-There are other operations you can only perform with a single shape selected; for example, you can only edit the text in a shape if a single shape is selected.
+In the user interface, you can perform some operations with several shapes selected; for example, you can select several shapes and set all their individual fills at once.
+You can perform other operations with only a single shape selected; for example, you can edit the text in a shape only if a single shape is selected.

 In Visual Basic, there are two ways to apply properties and methods to a set of shapes.
 These two ways allow you to perform any operation that you can perform on a single shape on a range of shapes, whether or not you can perform the same operation in the user interface.